 Students with a strong background in computer sciences or a related field are encouraged to apply for admission.
 At a minimum, the applicant should have had some programming experience, including courses in data structures and machine organization, and should have had a year of college-level mathematics at the calculus level or above.
 Applicants are evaluated based on their previous academic record, GRE scores, letters of recommendation, and a personal statement.
 All applications must be submitted online.
 Admission is very competitive.
 Aid is offered to about half of the students to whom admission is offered.
 Aid is usually in the form of fellowships, teaching assistantships, or research assistantships.
-See also Graduate admissions on the department website.
+For more information on admissions, visit the department website.

 For more information: Graduate Program Coordinator, Department of Computer Sciences, Room 5355, 1210 West Dayton Street, Madison, WI 53706; 608-262-7967; cs.wisc.edu/about/contacts; www.cs.wisc.edu.